Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Conclusions

 \section{Conclusions}

-We have calculated the momentum distribution function of photo-excited carriers created by linearly polarized light in 2D Dirac materials.
+We have calculated the momentum distribution function of photoexcited carriers created by linearly polarized light in 2D Dirac materials.
 The momentum distribution function is highly anisotropic and the alignment is dictated by the orientation of the polarization vector.
 It has been shown that in the high energy regime, i.e. in the presence of trigonal warping, one must take into account the contributions from both \textbf{K} points to achieve a physically meaningful result.
-This warping has also been shown to lead to the spatial separation of photoexcited carriers belonging to two different valleys, therefore opening the door to the optical control of valley polarization (optovalleytronics) in 2D Dirac materials.
-The optical control of valley polarization can also be achieved via a well-known effect of using circularly polarized light.
-In gapped 2D Dirac materials, the optical selection rules associated with linearly polarized light of near-band-gap energies are valley-independent, in stark contrast to the valley-dependent optical selection rules associated with circularly polarized light.
-This valley dependence of the circularly-polarized transitions can be utilized to measure the degree of valley polarization induced by linearly polarized light of high (well above the band gap) energies, by analyzing the degree of circularly polarization of the band edge luminescence at different sides of the light spot.
+This warping has also been shown to lead to the spatial separation of photoexcited carriers belonging to two different valleys (optical valley Hall effect), therefore opening the door to the optical control of valley polarization (optovalleytronics) in 2D Dirac materials.
+Notably, the best-known trigonal warping effects become important at high energies far away from the apex of the Dirac cone, making light-induced valley polarization possible at optical frequencies, with the effect becoming stronger with increasing photon energy.

+In gapped 2D Dirac materials, the optical control of valley polarization can also be achieved via the well-known effect of using circularly polarized light.
+In these materials, the optical selection rules associated with linearly polarized light of near-band-gap energies are valley-independent, in stark contrast to the valley-dependent optical selection rules associated with circularly polarized light.
+This valley dependence of the circularly polarized transitions can be utilized to measure the degree of valley polarization induced by linearly polarized light of high (well above the band gap) energies, by analyzing the degree of circular polarization of the band edge luminescence at different sides of the light spot.

+In a gapless Dirac material, there is also a more subtle trigonal warping effect very close to the Dirac point, caused by the Rashba spin-orbit term, which results in the splitting of each Dirac cone into three closely separated mini-cones.
+Due to this effect valley polarization can also be induced by linearly polarized light in the far infrared regime.
+The strength of the Rashba splitting and the relevant energy scale can be conveniently adjusted via a back gate, thus providing an additional control over the strength of the optical valley Hall effect.